Only the hardiest remain at Dakota protest camp

 After the Corps decision, Standing Rock chairman Dave Archambault asked protesters to go home.
 The camp's population now runs from 700 to 1,000, depending on the day, and many come from the nearby Standing Rock reservation where they live.

-Those left say they are there to "show our strengths," as Bucky Harjo, 63, of the Paiute tribe, from Reno, Nevada, put it, while the tribe deals with the legal battle.
+Those left say they are there to "show our strengths," as Bucky Harjo, 63, of the Paiute tribe, from Reno, Nev., put it, while the tribe deals with the legal battle.

 Logistics are key for those still at the camp, located on federal land.
 Theron Begay, a Navajo journeyman who is a certified construction worker and heavy machine operator, has been put in charge of winterizing the camp.
 He is training volunteers to build structures that can withstand sub-zero temperatures and bitter winds, as well as compost toilets.